 “The more relevant your ads and landing pages are to the user, the more likely it is that you’ll see higher Quality Scores.” and “Higher quality ads can lead to lower prices and better ad positions.” ~ source Google’s Quality Score Definition

 Google needs visitors to click on ads, an ad with a high CPC bid but poor ad copy for the keyword is less likely to get clicked and will be given a lower quality score.

-Quality score for ads should increase when the ad copy is focused on a single keyword because the expected click through rate will be higher.
+The quality score for ads should increase when the ad copy is focused on a single keyword because the expected click-through rate will be higher.